 With over 60 million dogs owned as pets in the United States alone, dogs are the most popular pets in America.
 It’s no secret that dogs are fiercely loved by their humans — so much so that one mention of a breed doing harm causes nothing short of uproar from loyal owners and fans.
 But while breed traits like loyalty, protectiveness, and strength are highly treasured by dog owners, those same characteristics can lead to aggressiveness and incidents of harm in certain situations.

-From this study, we've identified the dog breeds that had 10 or more instances of attacks causing bodily harm, excluding mixed breeds.
+From this study, we've identified the dog breeds and types that had 10 or more instances of attacks causing bodily harm, excluding mixed breeds.
 It's worth explicitly noting the steep difference in severity throughout the list.
 For the first 11 breeds on our list, attack figures back out to less than two attacks per year.
-For the #1 breed, average attack frequency reaches a staggering 150 per year.
+For the #1 dog type, average attack frequency reaches over a hundred per year.